 The Master of Education program curriculum is highly personalized around your goals as an educator.
 You can also select from a number of educational tracks within the program, each of which prepares you thoroughly for a different specialization:

 Adult Learning Emphasis

 Sharpen your skills and expertise in adult education.
-This certificate provides an incredible foundation for future corporate trainers, higher-education leaders, and teachers in other education programs for adults.
+This emphasis provides an incredible foundation for future corporate trainers, higher-education leaders, and teachers in other education programs for adults.
 You’ll improve and elevate your current teaching practice while gaining unique skills specific to this student demographic.